1500 South Avenue

 The green in Milford, located just outside of New Haven, is a popular meeting space and event venue conveniently located off of I-95.
 This traditional New England-style green has a bandstand, Civil War monument and special events throughout the year.

 The renowned Eells-Stow House is a monumental house situated in the Milford region of Connecticut.
-It was supposedly constructed between 1700 through 1720.
-The historic house is named after the previous inhabitants of the Eells family.
-The house comprises of artifacts, educational items of interest to students and historical documents.
-The site is listed on the National Register of Historic Places since 1977.
+It was supposedly constructed somewhere around 1720, and is named after the Eells family that stayed here.
+Currently managed by the Milford Historical Society, it was incorporated in the National Register of Historic Places in 1977.

 Stop by the Chamber of Commerce to get the information you may need to help make your stay in the New Haven/Milford area pleasant.
 Maps, brochures, newspapers and information regarding dining and lodging can be found here.
 If you can't get there in person, log on their handy website and discover Milford for yourself at any time of day or night.